As you work in the editor, WebStorm analyzes your code, searches for ways to optimize it, and detects potential and actual problems.

 As soon as the IDE finds a way to improve your code, it displays a yellow bulb icon in the editor next to the cursor.
 By clicking this icon, you can view intention actions available in the current context.
 Intention actions cover a wide range of situations from warnings to optimization suggestions.

-A yellow bulb icon also indicates that WebStorm has detected a problem and prompts you with a a quick-fix for it.
+A yellow bulb icon also indicates that WebStorm has detected a problem and prompts you with a quick-fix for it.
 For severe problems, WebStorm displays a red bulb with an exclamation mark instead of a light yellow one .
 WebStorm suggests the first available quick-fix in an inspection tooltip, which appears every time you hover over a warning or an error.

 Apply intention actions